lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 Below you can find more detailed notes on each download method.

-Downloading the image via iHTTP
+Downloading the image via HTTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *We don't recommend using this method as it's often slower, more error prone, and less efficient than the other methods.*